hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    blending), Roland is left in the final stop, Tower Station, the door to the Dark Tower, the only one in All-World.
 The old ones built this station and tried everything to open that portal, yet never successfuly.
 Blaine commits suicide.
-Roland has Black Thirteen that *weaks up* and starts to absorb everything like a blackhole, including him.
-The gunslinger has this vision of the rose that holds all the suns and all the universes that Jake saw in NYC, and all the lovecroftian darkness and beings of the Prim in between worlds.
+Black Thirteen *weaks up*, starts to vibrate and with a deafening sound grows and expands absorving everything like a blackhole, including Roland.
+The gunslinger has this vision of the rose that holds all the suns and all the universes that Jake saw in NYC, and all the lovecroftian beings of the Prim in between worlds.
 Wakes up in the crimson fields of Can'-Ka No Rey.

 ## My alternative ending